Tanosimboangy/country_quiz/README.md

 # *My experience:*

- - Despite of the fact that I encountered a lot of struggles while creating this app, I am very proud that I handle it.
+ - Despite of the fact that I encountered a lot of struggles while creating this app, I am very proud that I could handle it.

  - Firstly, I fetched all of the data through this API [https://restcountries.eu/rest/v2/all](https://restcountries.eu/rest/v2/all).
-At first, I had a problem with my dependecy, because I did not have the browserslist in there but as soon as I implemented this in my dependency it worked.
+At first, I had a problem with my dependecy, because I did not have the browserslist in there, but as soon as I implemented this "browserslist" in my dependency it worked.

 - Something I have never used before but I applied in this project is importing an image.
 Import the image as if you are to import a component so that you can use that filename inside of the source.
 This is quite interesting because it helps you to maintain your code clean and easily to understand.